 Friday June 8 2001, Day 36

-First thing in the morning I called with the GSM my brother Nikos in Greece for a weather forecast.
+First thing in the morning I called with the GSM phone my brother Nikos in Greece for a weather forecast.
 He had done his homework: the prediction for the Sicilian Channel was good, wind 10-15 knots NW.
 Based on this we started getting ready to depart Sidi Bou Saïd for Pantelleria.
 My plan was to depart from the marina as soon as possible, to stop at Cap Bon and delay there so that we can arrive in Pantelleria during daylight.
 I am definitely allergic to night arrivals especially in unknown places.

 We filled the tanks and the sun-shower bag with water and then went to the Capitanerie.
-The Harbor Master on duty today is our English speaking friend but he had not arrived in his office.
+The Harbor Master on duty today was our English speaking friend but he had not arrived in his office.
 Yesterday I printed the photograph I took of him standing in front of his office next to Alice.
 The print drew the general admiration of all the marina staff.
 The lady who seems to run the office, Awef (Emotion) speaks fairly good English and is rather competent.
 She started preparing our bill.
 It was a shock.
 They charge here 263 TD/day (~$27) which is almost four times higher than the charges in Monastir which is a much better marina.
 Furthermore, they take no foreign currency nor do they honor credit cards.
 The statement “change at the Capitanerie” in the North Africa Cruising Guide is simply in error, so is the cost per day.

 Before I could pay the marina though, I had to take a taxi to an ATM and draw 200 TD.
 After I paid the marina, Awef took me to the Police.
 Several officials looked at the triptych (transit log), the well stamped marina receipt, Thetis’ papers, and our two passports.
 They took their time.
 Then there was a heated discussion between 3 of them but finally they stamped our passports.
 Then a policeman and a customs officer wanted to come and inspect Thetis.
 I told them that before departing Tunisia I must stop at the fuel dock, get fuel and make sure that the dredge does not block the marina exit.
 They came aboard, looked at my iMac computer, and left.
 I then asked Awef to speak to the dredge.
 She assured me that by the time we re-fuel the marina exit will be free.
 Now we were cleared to cast off.
 We took in the passarella and our friend the straw hatted attendant came and helped us with the lines.
 I gave him $2 as a tip which delighted him and off he went to make sure that the dredge will not block the harbor’s mouth.